Why is social protection important?

 Read more about how social protection impacts people with disability in the Pacific6

-To learn more about the impacts of social protection, read this 2016 global evidence review, “Cash Transfers: what does the evidence say?”, written by the Overseas Development Institute.7
+To learn more about the impacts of social protection, read this 2016 global evidence review, “Cash transfers: What does the evidence say?”, written by the Overseas Development Institute.7

 Did you know?